 Many gay bars faced unexpected raids during this time, so what was it that made the Stonewall Inn so special?
 To truly understand, one must look at the context of the time.
 During this period, the LGBTQIA+ community was very divided.
-Many gay bars would not let lesbians, queens, overly effeminate men, or trans patrons through their doors.
+Many gay bars would not let lesbians, queens, overly effeminate men, or transgender patrons through their doors.
 Some of the bars were also simply too expensive for those without a solid income.
 Stonewall was different.

 More than just a bar, it was the touchstone for marginalized members of the community.
 “The ‘drags’ and the ‘queens,’ two groups which would find a chilly reception or a barred door at most of the other gay bars and clubs, formed the ‘regulars’ at the Stonewall,” recalled Dick Leitsch a journalist and executive director of the Mattachine Society.
 “To a large extent, the club was for them… Apart from the Goldbug and the One Two Three, ‘drags’ and ‘queens’ had no place but the Stonewall.”

 Leitsch points out that Stonewall also catered to a large, but often ignored, part of New York’s gay population—young, homeless men.
-With so many kicked out of their homes after their homosexuality was revealed, young men flocked to the city in droves.
+With so many young boys kicked out of their homes after their homosexuality was revealed, they flocked to the city in droves.
 Ranging from age 16 to 25, they arrived without money, a job, or a roof over their heads.
 For just $3, anyone could enter Stonewall for the night and get two drinks.
 These youths would panhandle during the day to make their admission money and then spend the evening in the safety and warmth of Stonewall.

 In this context, it’s easy to see why the Stonewall Inn was much more than a bar to this community.
 And it’s also easy to see why these overlooked members of the population had enough built-up frustration to take a stand.